Ebazhanov/linkedin-skill-assessments-quizzes/c++/c++quiz.md

 - [ ] `lock()` enforces preemption, whereas `try_lock()` suggests preemption.
 - [ ] If the mutex is not available, `try_lock()` returns with a corresponding code, whereas `lock()` snatches the mutex from the thread that currently has it.

+Note: variant of the question above.

 [Reference](https://en.cppreference.com/w/cpp/thread/mutex/try_lock)

+#### Q61.
+What is the purpose of a destructor?

+- [x] It allows the programmer to write the necessary code to free the resources acquired by the object prior to deleting the object itself.
+- [ ] It deletes an object.
+One example of a destructor is the `delete()` function.
+- [ ] It terminates a program.
+This may be achieved as a regular function call or as an exception.
+- [ ] There are no destructors in C++.

 #### Q63.
 What is one benefit of declaring the parameter as a `const` reference instead of declaring it as a regular object?